yz778/MCPJungle/README.md

 > MCPJungle is **BETA** software.
 >
 > We're actively working to make it production-ready.
-> You can provide your feedback by [creating an Issue](https://github.com/duaraghav8/MCPJungle/issues) in this repository.
+> You can provide your feedback by [starting a discussion](https://github.com/duaraghav8/MCPJungle/discussions) in this repository.

 MPCJungle is shipped as a stand-alone binary.